martindbp/merkl/README.md

 # MerkL - flexible ML pipelines in Python with great caching

 MerkL is a tool for creating ML pipelines in pure Python that are useful for development and experimentation, but also easy to deploy to production without modifications.
-Results are cached using Merkle hashes of the code and inputs as keys.
+Results are cached using Merkle hashes of the code and inputs as keys, greatly simplifying caching and reducing the need for a feature store.

 ## Tour and examples